DigitalProductionExampleLibrary/ALab/docs/src/pages/documentation.md

 `Primvars` are a special attribute that a renderer can associate with a geometric `primitive`.
 They can vary across the `primitive` they are defined on through various interpolation rules, defined in the [documentation](https://graphics.pixar.com/usd/dev/api/class_usd_geom_primvar.html).

 For example, **vertex** defines the value to be interpolated across the vertices on the surface. `Primvars` can also be passed onto children of USD `primitives`.
-This makes them very flexible, which makes them effective as custom attributes for renderers (such as Animal Logic's Glimpse) to read.
-You can read more about this in the [AL-Specific documentation](alSpecific).
+This makes them very flexible, which makes them effective as custom attributes for renderers (such as Netflix Animation Studios' Glimpse) to read.
+You can read more about this in the [NAS-Specific documentation](nasSpecific).

 As seen in the USD snippet above, the `SkelBindingAPI` uses its **skel** `primvars` to allow joint weights and joint indices to vary across the same primitive with vertex interpolation.